Bucharest Articulated Tramcar: Brăila

 Brăila received 10 V3A trams in 1989, which were used up until the early 2000s, being replaced with Rotterdam GT8 trams.
 Some V3A trams had their middle sections removed, being transformed into V2A.

 Botoșani

 Botoșani received 10 V3A trams in 1990, and in 1992 another few V3A trams from Cluj-Napoca, all being retired by 2005, replaced with Tatra T4Ds from Dresden.

 Iași

-CTP Iași had a fleet of 25 V2A trams that were inherited from Oradea and Cluj, plus one metre-gauge prototype from 1992.
-From 1993 until 1994, RATP Iași took delivery of the second hand examples that came from Cluj and Oradea.
-To be able to run on the metre-gauge network, Nicolina Works Iași took care for mounting the new axles and among other modifications, they included the doors, destination displays, etc. They were extensively used until 2001, when they were all gradually withdrawn by 2004, being replaced with imported German trams.
-Currently only one has been put into storage awaiting for preservation.
+CTP Iași had a fleet of 25 V2A metre-gauge trams.
+The first tram (prototype) was delivered by URAC in 1992.
+In 1993–1997, RATP Iași took delivery another 24 ex Cluj-Napoca and Oradea trams.
+To be able to run on the metre-gauge network, Nicolina Works Iași designed and fitted new axles for them, and among other modifications included new types of doors, destination displays etc. They were extensively used until 2001, when they were all gradually withdrawn by 2004, being replaced with imported German trams.
+Currently one has been put into storage awaiting for preservation.